runicscribe/worldbuilding-docs/dae-machina/culture/organizations/religions.md

 ### Futhern Mythos

-The mythology and pantheon of the the Drakkar clans and Futhern Dal have significant overlap, but the importance of various deityies vary greatly between the two.
+The mythology and pantheon of the the Drakkar clans and Futhern Dal have significant overlap, but the importance of various deities vary greatly between the two.
 The Drakkar are much more about a glorious death to secure a place in the afterlife, wherease the Furthern Dal have a focus on funerary rites and elaborate monuments.

 The canine Midh'fae follow a similar mythology, but venerate a Wolf-god over all the others.